jeffyujf/YuJiangfan/index.md

 [04/2019] Our paper has been accepted in <i>ACS Nano</i>.
 First paper on materials/nanotechnology as a first or co-first author!

-[04/2019] Congratulates to Tiantian for the acceptance of a T-MECH paper!

 [02/2019] One paper is formally published in <i>IEEE/ASME Transaction on Mechatronics</i>

-[11/2018] I formally begin my postdoctoral research period.

 [11/2018] I have been shortlisted for Hong Kong Young Scientist Award (total 3 researchers), but unfortunally missed the award.
 Keep going!